 One case of overdosing with PROCYSBI has been reported.
 A 16-year old male patient suffered nausea and vomiting after he mistakenly took a second dose of PROCYSBI 30 minutes after his usual dose.

-Two cases of human over-dosing with immediate-release cysteamine bitartrate have been reported.
-In one case, the patient immediately vomited the drug and did not develop any symptoms.
-The second incident involved an accidental ingestion of a 200 to 250 mg/kg dose by a healthy 13 month old child.
+Two cases of overdosing with immediate-release cysteamine bitartrate have been reported in two patients.
+In the first case, the patient immediately vomited after ingesting an unknown dose and did not develop any symptoms.
+The second case involved an accidental ingestion of a 200 to 250 mg/kg dose by a healthy 13-month-old child.
 Vomiting and dehydration were experienced.
 The child was hospitalized and fluids were administered.
-A full recovery was made.
+The patient fully recovered from the overdosing.

 Should overdosing occur, the respiratory and cardiovascular systems should be supported appropriately.
 No specific antidote is known.
 Hemodialysis may be considered since cysteamine is poorly bound to plasma proteins.

 The use of PROCYSBI is contraindicated in patients with a serious hypersensitivity reaction, including anaphylaxis, to penicillamine or cysteamine.This monograph has been modified to include the generic and brand name in many instances.

 Additional Procysbi Information